drkz4ck/Xenoblade-2-Balance-Mod-/BladeDetails.md

   - Making the skill more exploitable
 - [ ] Doesn't Ring a Bell chance of activation 50% > 70%
   - Cirsctumstances in which the skill is useful are very strict; makes sense that they have a higher chance of activation
-- Replace Surprise skill.
+- [ ] Replace Surprise skill.
 Maybe a damage additive?
   - Only useful for the very first attack of a battle, if the enemy doesn't spot you

 #### #50 Electra
 - shield hammers improved overall
 - [ ] Aux cores 1 > 3
-- [ ] Sparky Girl: counterspike ether damage 400% > 550%
+- [ ] Sparky Girl: counterspike ether damage 400% > 1400%
   - Attempt to make spikes more useful
-- [ ] Zappy Girl: increases aggro every second
+- [ ] Zappy Girl: increases aggro every second 30/s > 175/s
-  - make it draw more aggro?

 #### #49 Dromarch
+- [ ] Aux Cores 1 > 3
 - [x] Twin Rings have faster attack speed and less art cooldown on Nia, as an attempt to make dromarch relevant
 - [ ] Celestial Gift: Reduces Blade Combo damage received by 50%.
   - Replace skill?
 Very situational and not very useful